-Enteles has long been addressing environmental issues that plague our natural world: oil spills, colony collapse disorder, and fracking are some examples.
-Her paintings allude to circumstances in which human activity threatens nature.
-Yet the work is neither sententious nor moralistic.
+Enteles has long addressed environmental issues that plague our natural world: oil spills, colony collapse disorder, and fracking are some examples.
+Her paintings allude to circumstances in which human activity threatens nature, yet the work is neither sententious nor moralistic.
 In fact, the casual observer will find a collection of beautiful paintings of plants and animals, albeit with an unusual sheen in the surrounding water or an emphasis on “alternative pollinators” should the honey bees become extinct.

 Because she paints on industrial supports, aluminum panels or layers of plexiglas often bolted to the wall, Enteles’ works contain an inherent tension between the organic subject matter depicted and the materials with which they are constructed.
 Birds, butterflies, bees and flowers set against a backdrop of reflective material literally hold a mirror to nature, while gold-toned plexiglas backings on her pollination paintings evoke pollen.
 The transparency that plexiglas affords provides a means for three-dimensional representation - Enteles paints on both sides of the plexiglas - further reinforcing the realistic and imperative nature of her concerns.